MentorMate/mentorbot/README.md

 In Google Chat you can ask questions, like:

-@MentorBot What is the time
+@MentorBot What is the time?
 > Your current time is 16:00.

-@MentorBot what is the time in Dallas
+@MentorBot What is the time in Dallas?
 > The time in Dallas is 10:00 AM.

 ## Build

-TODO
+Just use Visual Studio 2017 or newer.

+AppVeyor uses appveyor.yml

 ## Contribution